Simonyi Professor for the Public Understanding of Science; Professor of Mathematics, University of Oxford

-His presentations on mathematics, which include “Why Beckham chose the 23 shirt”, have played to a wide range of audiences: from theatre directors to bankers, from diplomats to prison inmates.
+His presentations on mathematics, which include “Why Beckham chose the 23 shirt” and ‘The Secret of the Winning Streak, have had a wide range of audiences: from theatre directors to bankers, from diplomats to prison inmates.

-Marcus is also an acclaimed author, whose books include “The Num8er My5teries: A Mathematical Odyssey Through Everyday Life” (Fourth Estate, 2010), and perhaps his better known “Symmetry: A Journey into the Patterns of Nature” (HarperCollins, 2008), which looks at various kinds of mathematical and aesthetic symmetry, including a massive, mysterious object called “the Monster” that exists in 196,883 dimensions.
+Marcus is the author of 7 books, including “The Num8er My5teries: A Mathematical Odyssey Through Everyday Life“, and perhaps his better known “Symmetry: A Journey into the Patterns of Nature“, which looks at various kinds of mathematical and aesthetic symmetry, including a massive, mysterious object called “the Monster” that exists in 196,883 dimensions.